 And the life of the age to come42.
 Amen43.

-The present Holy Orthodox Church is the organic descendent of the original worshiping community in Jerusalem.
-If you trace the history of our communion, you find an unbroken tradition that flows from the original worshiping community, through the world-wide Church which defined the Creed in the fourth century, through each of the seven world-wide Councils, flowing down to today.
+The present Holy Orthodox Church is the organic descendent of the original worshipping community in Jerusalem.
+If you trace the history of our communion, you find an unbroken tradition that flows from the original worshipping community, through the world-wide Church which defined the Creed in the fourth century, through each of the seven world-wide Councils, flowing down to today.

 The Holy Orthodox Church is the organic descendent of Christ’s Church.
-Established in Jerusalem at Pentecost and today faithfully upholding the same teaching, fellowship, eucharistic communion and prayers as practiced by the Apostles.
+Established in Jerusalem at Pentecost and today faithfully upholding the same teaching, fellowship, Eucharistic communion and prayers as practised by the Apostles.

 Short explanations of our beliefs

-The following passages provide some short summaries that expand upon the meaning of the Creed and elaborate on the conclusions that Christ’s worshiping community has arrived at during the last 2,000 years.
+The following passages provide some short summaries that expand upon the meaning of the Creed and elaborate on the conclusions that Christ’s worshipping community has arrived at during the last 2,000 years.

 God the Father

 GOD THE FATHER is the fountainhead of the Holy Trinity.
 The Scriptures reveal that the one God is Three Persons—Father, Son, and Holy Spirit—eternally sharing the one Divine nature.
 From the Father, the Son is begotten before all ages and all time (Psalm 2:7; 2 Corinthians 11:31).
 It is also from the Father that the Holy Spirit eternally proceeds (John 15:26).
 Through Jesus Christ, and in the Holy Spirit, we come to know the Father (Matthew 11:27).
 God the Father created all things through the Son, in the Holy Spirit (Genesis 1; 2; John 1:3; Job 33:4), and we are called to worship Him (John 4:23).
 The Father loves us and sent His Son to give us everlasting life (John 3:16).